versatica/mediasoup-website/_includes/mediasoup-client/api/Room.md

 </div>

 <div markdown="1" class="note warn">
 It's up to the application server running **mediasoup** whether a `peer` with `spy: true` must be allowed to join a room or not.
-The server can do this by inspecting the mediasoup protocol request with `method: 'join'` (see the [mediasoup protocol](/documentation/mediasoup-protocol/) for more information).
+The server can do this by inspecting the mediasoup protocol request with `method: 'join'`.

+For more inforrmation, see the [mediasoup protocol](/documentation/mediasoup-protocol/) and the [usage example](/documentation/mediasoup/api/#room-receiveRequest) in server side.
 </div>

 </section>